AdamCzerwinki77/Learning/README.md

 # Learning
-Repository for learning purposes, build apps, websited or to just make a simple scripts in different coding languages
+Repository for learning purposes, building apps, websites or to just make a simple scripts in different coding languages